9 Reasons Why Women Date Older Men

 2. Older Men Are More Financially Stable

-Let’s face it; most women look for men who can support them financially.
-It is not about being a gold-digger or a social climber.
+Let’s face it; most women look for men who can support/contribute to them financially.
 It is all about practicality.
 When you start a family, for example, it is important that the man is able to provide security.
-A self-sufficient woman will not easily settle for anyone who earns less.
+A self-sufficient woman will not easily settle for anyone who doesn't earn at all.
+For some women in the poorer regions however, they seek out men who are capable of supporting himself because they are the ideal partner.
+They will not settle for a man who has no job because life is already difficult for them as it is and can't afford additional mouths to feed.

-I am not saying that women should depend on their partner financially, but some societies consider it ideal for women to stay at home and take care of the kids and for the husband to work to support the family.
+I am not saying that women should depend on their partner financially, no. In fact, I admire women who stand up for themselves and accomplish a lot of things on their own.
+But, some societies consider it ideal for women to stay at home and take care of the kids and for the husband to work to support the family.

-3. Older Men May Be Better in Terms of Pleasing and Handling Women
+3. Older Men May Be Better in Terms of Pleasing and Treating Women

 In my opinion, older men have had their fair share of both short-lived and more stable relationships, and this gives them a bit of an advantage when it comes to handling relationships.
 Their previous experiences have helped them learn what women generally want and what makes women happy.